94aharris/BrainExt/PowerShell/PowerShell_Pester.md

 ## PSDrive / Registry ##
 * Pester sets up a temp drive on run, store anything here as it is cleaned up
 * Pester sets up a temp registry, make any changes there

+## Testing Production ##
+* Pester could also be used to perform Acceptance and post deployment work in Production